The Best Dog Food for Goldendoodles: A Complete Buyer's Guide

 Goldendoodles are prone to food allergies, with common allergens including dairy, wheat, grains, chicken, beef, soy, eggs and lamb.
 Symptoms of food allergies can include gastrointestinal issues, skin irritation, itchiness, weakness, seizures and aggressive behavior.

-If you suspect your Goldendoodle has a food allergy, consider switching their protein source and consulting with your vet.
+If you suspect your Goldendoodle has a food allergy, consider switching their protein source, trying an at home allergy test and consulting with your vet.
 You can look for a limited ingredient formula from the list above or consult your vet for guidance.

 4. They can inherit health issues